avafinger/bpi-m64-firmware/readme.md

     b.  **Make sure your LCD/Monitor TV is 1080P capable, the board will boot in HDMI 1080P mode only**

     c.  **Don't use DVI to HDMI**

+2. Moving windows on screen is slow

+    **Install Metacity**

+3. Camera is not working

+    a.  **Make sure you connect the sensor**

+    b.  **The camera connector at the board side is really horrible, you need to make sure the FPC cable touch the contacts (They should change it on next board revision)**

+4. Board does not boot

+    a.  **Watch for some signs during normal boot**

+        - Mouse should blink twice

+        - Ethernet connector will blink and show some activities

+        - Your monitor will switch to HDMI 1080p

+    b.  **If you don't see any of this signs during boot, you most likely run into the following**

+        - Bad SD card even if does not show bad track or errors, try with another brand and size

+        - PSU Under power or under voltage, use a good PSU, at least 2.5A and 5v output garantee

 *** WIP ***